 Shanta Retelny says, “We are tipping the scientific iceberg when it comes to understanding the benefits of plants for overall health and longevity.”
 She also points out that though this study suggests plant protein is a key to longer life, other studies have revealed that “regular fish eaters have a lower risk of death by all causes than those who do not eat fish as often.”
 In other words, more research is necessary to find a perfectly balanced diet for long life.

 Routhenstein adds, “It is important to ensure that you are not only focusing on the foods to avoid but rather the foods you need to include.”
-So enjoy a heaping helping of nuts, tofu, or beans—but don’t leave behind fruits, vegetables, and other healthy foods.
+So enjoy a heaping helping of nuts, tofu, or beans—but don’t leave behind fruits, vegetables, and other healthy plant-based foods.

 Next up, find out why your body also needs fat to thrive.